-

 - how often you pay these costs.

-You need to provide evidence of your overseas pension, eg:
+You need to provide evidence of your overseas pension, for example:

 - pension certificates